Minnesota-Florida✈️-Wisconsin

 Many more pictures to come, but this will be our new home and place of work!

 Let the spoiling begin!
 Robert went to the Sheraton Vistana years ago with Grandma.
 He requested a return trip to the “slide and Pirate ship” and Grandma obliged.
-This is ride 1 of 1237 for the weekend :) and that is with a few time-outs from the LIfeguards for riding down backwards…
+This is ride 1 of 1437 for the weekend :) and that is with a few time-outs from the Lifeguards for riding down backwards… While this quest around the lower 48 has been amazing, we didn’t realize how much we needed some pampering and comfort.
+Everyone slept in!
+Thank you Grandma!

 Always love our FL Egrets but this guy was stalking our lunch!